 Stefan Nillessen finished second in 3:52.70—a national record for the Netherlands—and Ireland’s Cathal Doyle was third in 3:53.18.

-Ingebrigtsen has also run the Ingebrigtsen, 24, set the time at the.
+Shortly after the race, Nuguse congratulated Ingebrigtsen Advertisement - Continue Reading Below.
 “You win some you lose some, was a lit 5 days,” Nuguse posted, along with a photo of an anthropomorphic banana.

 Ingebrigtsen adds the indoor mile to a growing list of world records and world bests.
 The Norwegian also owns the fastest times ever in the 2,000 meters (4:43.13), 3,000 meters (7:17.55), and 2 miles (7:54.10).
 He set the indoor 1500-meter record (3:30.60) in Liévin in 2022, but his 1500-meter split on Thursday was even faster—3:29.63.